Tips for Safe Manual Handling in the Workplace

-It is important to make sure that your employees have the correct manual handling training in a classroom or safe manual handling delivered by e-learning that is relevant to their position.
+It is important to make sure that your employees have the correct manual handling training in a classroom or manual handling e-learning that is relevant to their position.
 Also, a manual handling risk assessment should be carried out in order to determine the potential risks involved in the daily work environment and how best to counteract those risks.

 Here are a few more tips for safe manual handling in the workplace:

 - First of all, take the time to assess whether there is a possibility of avoiding the need for manual handling.
 If the task can be done with mechanical lifting equipment instead, this can be safer for your employees.
 Of course, mechanical lifting aids will bring with them their own health and safety considerations, so these should also be addressed.

 - Let your employees know that they should only lift loads that are within their capacity.
 If an object is too heavy they don’t have to lift it alone, they should ask for help.
 There is no legal maximum or minimum weight than an employee can lift, it depends on their own personal fitness and capability.

 - When lifting something together as a team, employees should designate one person to give directions to avoid confusion.